theKashey/react-remock/README.md

 [![npm](https://img.shields.io/npm/v/react-remock.svg)](https://www.npmjs.com/package/react-remock)
 [![downloads](https://badgen.net/npm/dm/react-remock)](https://www.npmtrends.com/react-remock)

-JFYI: You can __mock any React Component__, rendered anywhere, and for the any reason.
+FYI: You can __mock any React Component__, rendered anywhere, and for the any reason.

+> Requires external configuration to work with React18 / jsx-runtime

 This is like __proxyquire__, or jest.mock.
 Not for node.js, but for React.
 Pure __React Dependency Injection__.